We all like to feel that we are in control.

 An addiction doesn’t have to be something illegal or unhealthy to be detrimental.
 Anything that is overused will cause problems in your health, your mental state, and even your relationships.

+Do you recognize any of these signs?
 Never overlook something you assume is just a habit.
 It could be snowballing to larger proportions than you realize and affecting more aspects of your life than you notice!
 Recovery is possible when you put yourself in the right situations, and your trust in the right people.